Improved Banking automation

 Summary of changes for Brexit

-Find out what actions you need to take before 1st January and the other changes made to Sage Accounting Start to support Brexit.
+Find out what actions you need to take before 1st January and the other changes made to Sage Accounting to support Brexit.

 Northern Ireland contacts